Key Take Aways from MoneyConf 2017 in Madrid

 Peter Smith, Co-Founder and CEO of a blockchain-consulting group, mentioned Fred Wilson saying

 “Banks are ignoring the potential of blockchain by making private blockchains”.

 A lot of people are doing it wrong, and he supports the argument that Blockchain’s full capacity will be unleashed on public networks.

-Joseph Lubin, who co-founded Ethereum, and later Consensys, gave one of the most inspiring talk.
-In few words, he contradicted the previous arguments that Blockchain is not disruptive saying that
+Joseph Lubin, who co-founded Ethereum, and later Consensys, gave one of the most inspiring talks.
+In a few words, he contradicted the previous arguments that Blockchain is not disruptive saying that

 “Blockchain is a breakthrough in computer science. (…) We are at the early-days of mechanisms and Ethereum has a big lead in applications platforms.
 There are many other Blockchains and permission-less systems to come: it is going to be an exciting century”

-Note: If you want to know more about him and the technology, you should have a look at the talk he gave at Ethereal Summit, covering his story and main Ethereum application.
+Note: If you want to know more about him and the technology, you should have a look at the talk he gave at Ethereal Summit, covering his story and the Ethereum vision and applications.